Gummy Smiles Treatment

 How Dr. Scharf Fixes Gummy Smiles

 When you smile, do you find that your upper teeth are overshadowed by the excessive gum tissue in your mouth?
 If you do, you may have what is referred to as a gummy smile.
-A gummy smile with too much gums isn’t an oral health concern, but many patients find them to be aesthetically displeasing and are ashamed of the look.
+A gummy smile with too much gums isn’t an oral health concern, but many patients find them to be aesthetically displeasing.
 The concern can go the other way too—gum recession can result in too much of your teeth being exposed which can be an oral health issue.
-However, gummy smiles are possible to fix!
+However, gummy smiles are possible to fix with a gingivectomy!
 Dr. David R. Scharf and his dental team offer numerous treatment options to solve the gummy smile problem for our patients.

 What Causes Gummy Smiles?

 A gummy smile can have numerous causes behind it.
 From having a tooth erupt to the development and growth of your upper jaw bone, there are many unpredictable factors that can result in your smile being gummy.
 Here are some of the causes of gummy smile:

 - Abnormal teeth eruption: when your teeth erupt in your gums improperly, it can lead to the majority of the tooth being covered by an excessive amount of gum tissue.
 This results in your teeth looking short even though they’re likely a proper length.

 - Hyperactive upper lip muscle: more of your gum tissue can be exposed when you smile as a result of a hyperactive upper lip muscle since your upper lip will rise higher than normal.